ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Transport Property Names are hierarchically organized in the form \[\<Namespace>.\]\<PropertyName\>.

-- The optional Namespace component and its trailing character `.` MUST be omitted for well-known, generic properties, i.e., for properties that are not specific to a protocol.
+- The Namespace component MUST be empty for well-known, generic properties, i.e., for properties that are not specific to a protocol.
-- Protocol-specific Properties MUST use the protocol acronym as the Namespace (e.g., a `TCP` Connection could support a TCP-specific Transport Property, such as the user timeout value, in a Protocol-specific Property called `TCP.userTimeoutValue` (see {{tcp-uto}})).
+- Protocol-specific Properties MUST use the protocol acronym as the Namespace (e.g., a `tcp` Connection could support a TCP-specific Transport Property, such as the user timeout value, in a Protocol-specific Property called `tcp.userTimeoutValue` (see {{tcp-uto}})).
 - Vendor or implementation specific properties MUST use a string identifying the vendor or implementation as the Namespace.
-This string MUST NOT start with a capital letter, to differentiate vendor or implementation names from IETF protocol Namespaces.
-- For IETF protocols, the name of a Protocol-specific Property SHOULD be specified in an IETF document published in the RFC Series after IETF review.
+- For IETF protocols, the name of a Protocol-specific Property SHOULD be specified in an IETF document published in the RFC Series.

 Namespaces for each of the keywords provided in the IANA protocol numbers registry (see https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml) are reserved